Volunteering is a great way to help your community and it is very rewarding for you!

 Why Volunteer for a kill-shelter?

-People often ask, how can you support, volunteerand/or work for a shelter that is NOT "No-Kill"?
-Unfortunately in our society, a kill shelter has become neccessary.
+People often ask, how can you support, volunteer and/or work for a shelter that is NOT "No-Kill"?
+Unfortunately in our society, a kill shelter has become necessary.
 Consider these statistics from the ASPCA:

 - Approximately 7.6 million companion animals enter animal shelters nationwide every year.
 Of those, approximately 3.9 million are dogs and 3.4 million are cats.

 - Each year, approximately 2.7 million animals are euthanized (1.2 million dogs and 1.4 million cats).

 - Approximately 2.7 million shelter animals are adopted each year (1.4 million dogs and 1.3 million cats).